 Federal Law and Adapted Physical Education

-Under the Individuals with Disabilities Education Act (IDEA, 2004), physical education is a required component of special education services.
-For students with disabilities, physical education must be provided, and specially designed, if necessary, as part of the student’s Individualized Education Program (IEP).
-When a child has an IEP, schools are legally obligated to ensure that physical education services are appropriately included and delivered.
+Under the Individuals with Disabilities Education Act (IDEA, 2004), physical education is a required special education service.
+For students with disabilities, physical education must be provided, specially designed if necessary, as part of the student’s Individualized Education Program (IEP).
+When a child has an IEP, schools are legally obligated to ensure that physical education services are appropriately designed, delivered, and monitored.

-Families, Educators, advocates and attorneys often consult Wrightslaw for reliable, accessible information about special education law, advocacy, evaluations, and IEP development.
+Families, educators, advocates and attorneys often consult Wrightslaw for reliable, accessible information about special education law, physical education, advocacy, evaluations, and IEP development.

-US Department of Education Guidance Letters Related to APE
+US Department of Education Policy Guidance Letters Related to APE

-The U.S. Department of Education has issued several guidance letters clarifying requirements related to physical education and adapted physical education under IDEA and Section 504.
-These letters provide
+The U.S. Department of Education has issued several policy guidance letters clarifying requirements related to physical education and adapted physical education under IDEA and Section 504.
+These letters provide important interpretations of the requirements of federal law and are frequently referenced in advocacy and compliance situations.

 Office of Special Education and Rehabilitative Services (OSERS/OSEP)

-Clarifies that schools may not substitute other instructional content (e.g., reading intervention) for mandatory physical education services.
+Clarifies that schools may not substitute other instructional subjects or content (e.g., reading intervention) for mandatory physical education services for students with disabilities.

-Clarifies requirements for providing physical education services to transition-aged youth with disabilities.
+Clarifies requirements for providing physical education services to secondary-level, transition-aged youth with disabilities.

-Reaffirms that required physical education or adapted physical education services may not be replaced by related services such as physical therapy or occupational therapy.
+Reaffirms that required physical education or adapted physical education services may not be replaced or substituted by related services such as physical therapy or occupational therapy.

-Clarifies schools’ obligations under Section 504 of the Rehabilitation Act of 1973 to provide students with disabilities an equal opportunity to participate in extracurricular athletics and physical activity programs.
+Clarifies schools’ obligations under Section 504 of the Rehabilitation Act of 1973 to provide students with disabilities an equal opportunity to participate in public elementary and secondary school extracurricular athletics.

 How NCPEID Uses Legislative Guidance for Advocacy